apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 Next, we need to modify the schema fields of the `default-page/index.js` file to add the data to the header and the main body of the page.
+For a number of the schema fields below, I'm choosing to make them required.
+You could instead leave them optional, but then wrap the areas where they are added to the templates in conditional statements in case the editor leaves the fields empty.

 <AposCodeBlock>